How to Start a Team

 ADVERTISE FOR A COACH - This might work, but no one is going to move to your town to get paid nothing or next to nothing to coach your team.
 Your coach will probably be somebody that knows somebody, that knows somebody on your team.
 What you hope will happen is, someone sees the add that knows someone in your area, that used to play lacrosse and that someone tells him.... or her.

-Put an ad on US Lacrosse at:
+If you are a real optimist, put an ad on USA Lacrosse at:

 Keep checking.
 This is gonna take awhile.............
-Updated: Oct.
-31, 2011
+Latest rant/update: August 1, 2023

 US Lacrosse now has various grants available.